Speak to an expert +44(0)1733 391377

 A lack of alignment between employee values and the company mission can be the result of countless issues.
 Addressing this concern requires a multi-faceted strategy that starts with learning why employees are disengaged in the first place; however, incentives and bonuses can make a big difference to the overall value employees receive from their reward package and help reinvigorate a passion for your organisation.

 Employees feel that their hard work is acknowledged, creating a newfound zeal for what they are doing and improving trust levels between the staff and employer.
-Aligning your workforce with company goals is fundamental to get the most out of team members and enhance staff performance.
+Aligning your workforce with company goals is fundamental to getting the most out of team members and enhancing staff performance.

 Talent acquisition

 Staff bonuses can also impact your ability to acquire the best talent available.
 Many organisations, both large and small, emphasise the importance of cost-saving efficiencies in every area – goods, salaries or bonuses.
 This can save money in the short-term but can also stunt organisational growth by reducing the appeal of your employer brand to candidates.
-This is especially true if competitors offer better remuneration or bonus packages, therefore attracting all of the best staff themselves.
+This is especially true if competitors offer better remuneration or bonus packages.

 Staff retention

 In a similar manner to talent acquisition concerns, staff retention can be improved with the addition of a company bonus scheme to your reward structure.
-Whilst a combination of issues may be responsible for high staff turnover, reward levels often play a key role.
+Whilst a combination of issues may be responsible for high staff turnover, an organisation’s bonus scheme design or employee commission structure – or lack of those things – often play a key role.

 Staff members will usually tolerate a working environment they do not enjoy for longer if they are rewarded fairly for what they do.
 This window of time provides you with the opportunity to address other more intrinsic problems that may be causing loyal staff to leave, such as company culture or managerial concerns.
-Consider bonus schemes as a method to improve your reward offering if staff departures are putting pressure on business operations.
+Effective bonus scheme design can enhance your reward offering if staff departures are putting pressure on business operations.
+This can allay short-term morale problems in your staff, providing time to address underlying causes for the longer term.

 Shifting industry trends

-If you are noticing your competitors include bonuses in their reward strategies, consider incorporating your own scheme to keep up with them, attract new talent and retain what you already have.
+If you are noticing your competitors include bonuses in their reward strategies, consider incorporating your own staff bonus scheme to keep up with them, attract new talent and retain what you already have.

-Commission and incentive schemes are a managerial decision, but we recommend taking into account external factors when deciding whether one is suitable for your organisation or what changes should be made to existing programmes.
+Employee commission and incentive schemes are an operational decision, but we recommend taking into account external factors when deciding whether one is suitable for your organisation or what changes should be made to existing programmes.
 Similarly, the size of bonuses varies greatly from organisation to organisation and at Paydata, we can leverage our experience across a variety of industries to assist in this decision-making.

 Sign up for briefings on pay benchmarking, salary surveys, reward strategy and statistical updates.